Apply to ARCOM

 Secondary applications will be made available to applicants who are best suited to fulfill the mission, values and goals of ARCOM.

 Those who receive access to the Secondary Application should complete and submit the application and pay the $50.00 Secondary Application Fee by the required deadline.
-Secondary Applications will only be accepted through March 15 but should be submitted as early as possible and at least four weeks prior to the latest filing date.
+Secondary Applications should be submitted as early as possible and at least four weeks prior to the latest filing date.
 ARCOM conducts a rolling-admissions process.

 Candidates will be required to acknowledge their ability and willingness to comply with ARCOM’s technical standards, policies on attendance, dress code, requirements for participation in osteopathic teaching and education, ARCOM student professional and academic conduct and policies.